 This command fetches the Chkrootkit source code in a compressed archive format, storing it in your specified directory.

-After downloading the archive, the next action is to extract the source code.
-This step is indispensable as it enables you to access the files and directories necessary for the compilation and installation processes.
-To extract the source code, execute the following command:
+After downloading the archive, the next step is to extract the source code.
+This step is essential because it allows you to access the files and directories needed for compiling and installing.

 tar -xvzf chkrootkit.tar.gz

-Prior to compiling Chkrootkit, it’s essential to ensure that your Debian Linux system has the requisite packages.
-These include the GNU Compiler Collection (GCC) and the make
+Before compiling Chkrootkit, ensure your Debian Linux system has the necessary packages.
+For the compilation process, you need the GNU Compiler Collection (GCC) and the make utility.

 sudo apt install gcc make build-essential